amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ~~~
 {: .language-python}

-If the path points to folder that doesn't exist, `os.listdir()` will give an error.
+If the path points to a folder that doesn't exist, `os.listdir()` will spit out an error message.
 ~~~
 os.listdir('Desk')
 ~~~
 {: .language-python}

 We're curious about the contents of the `amia19` folder, so let's examine that.
-Because we will use this path repeatedly, first we will store it with a variable.
+Because we will use this path repeatedly, first we will store it with what's called a "variable."

 On macOS:
 ~~~